sharetribe/flex-docs/src/docs/integrations/how-to-integrate-3rd-party-payment-gateway/index.md

 At some point, it's time to release the money to the provider and do the payout.

-Depending on the provider's bank, there’s usually a delay between when the payout is issued and when the money reaches the provider's bank account.
+Depending on the provider's bank, there's usually a delay between when the payout is issued and when the money reaches the provider's bank account.
 The delay is on a scale of days, but not weeks.

 **Recommendation:** Use **events** for this step.
 Poll the transaction/transition events and react on transitions where the payout is needed by calling the payment gateway API.